-This inventive program, for which Carnegie Hall partners with teachers at schools throughout New York City, builds basic music skills in the classroom as children learn songs from different cultures, reflect on their own communities, and develop singing and listening skills.
-During the 2014-2015 season, students explore Haitian, Mexican, Argentine, classical, jug band, and Yiddish folk music styles.
-They also interact with professional musicians featured in the program during culminating concerts each semester at Carnegie Hall.
+This inventive program for students in grades K–2 partners Carnegie Hall with New York City schoolteachers to build basic music skills in the classroom as children learn songs from different cultures, reflect on their own communities, and develop singing and listening skills.
+During the 2015–2016 season, students explore Greek folk, Malian traditional, Indian classical, salsa, jazz, and Southeast Asian traditional music.
+Students also interact with professional musicians featured in the program during culminating concerts each semester at Carnegie Hall.

-For the first time, organizations around the country are adapting Musical Explorers for use in their own communities this year.
+This year, organizations around the country are adapting Musical Explorers for use in their own communities.
 Partner organizations work with Carnegie Hall to develop versions of the program that feature artists and cultures from their own areas.

 was absolutely amazing.
 I

 love the program and how it ties neighborhoods, countries, and music

 together.
 The concert was absolutely amazing!
 The classes loved it, the

 teachers loved it, and the kids can't stop talking about actually seeing

 the performers live after reading and learning about them.
 I am so

 impressed … I am totally wowed!"